hoangduytran/blender-manual/manual/interface/undo_redo.rst

-For example, if your last operation was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. :ref:`fig-interface-redo-last-object-mode` left), where you can change your action back completely by typing :kbd:`Numpad0`.
+For example, if your last operation was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. :ref:`fig-interface-redo-last-object-mode` left), where you can change your action back completely by typing :kbd:`Numpad0` in the *Angle* Field.
 There are other useful options, based on the operator, and you cannot only Undo actions, but change them completely using the available options.